aloneguid/config/README.md

 ## Sponsorship

 This framework is free and can be used for free, open source and commercial applications.
 Config.Net (all code, NuGets and binaries) are under the [MIT License (MIT)](https://github.com/aloneguid/config/blob/master/LICENSE).
-It's battle-tested and used many awesome people and organisations.
+It's battle-tested and used by many awesome people and organisations.
 So hit the magic ⭐️ button, we appreciate it!!! 🙏 Thx!

 The core team members, Config.Net contributors and contributors in the ecosystem do this open source work in their free time.
-If you use Config>net a serious task, and you'd like us to invest more time on it, please donate.
+If you use Config.Netk, and you'd like us to invest more time on it, please donate.
 This project increases your income/productivity/usabilty too.

 ### Why charge/sponsor for open source?